-DOE used the main NIA shipment scenario for both the lower- and higher-bound MIA scenarios that were used to characterize the potential INPV impacts.
+DOE used the main NIA shipment scenario for both the lower- and higherbound MIA scenarios that were used to characterize the potential INPV impacts.
 The shipment forecast is an important driver of the INPV results below.
 The main NIA shipment scenario includes a price elasticity effect, meaning higher prices in the standards case result in lower shipments.
 Lower shipments also reduce industry revenue, and, in turn, INPV.

 i.
-Cash-Flow Analysis Results for Standard-Size Refrigerator-Freezers applied two different scenarios to project the impacts on manufacturers from standards at the various TSLs that DOE considered.
+Cash-Flow Analysis Results for Standard-Size Refrigerator-Freezers

+As part of its cash-flow analysis for standard-size refrigerator-freezers, DOE applied two different scenarios to project the impacts on manufacturers from standards at the various TSLs that DOE considered.
 The following tables provide those projected impacts under the flat-markup and preservation of operating profit markup scenarios.